Depo-Provera (contraceptive injection)

 Depo-Provera and Depo-SubQ Provera 104 have similar benefits and risks.
 To use Depo-Provera or Depo-SubQ Provera 104, you'll need to visit your doctor or other health care provider.

-Depo-Provera is a contraceptive injection for women that contains the hormone progestin.
+Depo-Provera is a contraceptive injection that contains the hormone progestin.

 Why it's done

-Depo-Provera is used to prevent pregnancy.
+Depo-Provera is used to prevent pregnancy and manage medical conditions related to your menstrual cycle.
 Your health care provider might recommend Depo-Provera if:

 - You don't want to take a birth control pill every day